Llannelongue/pgs-covid19/docs/_pages/6d9045bc10baa17648d2959ae285c22339a8344d/pgs/pgs.md

 A genetic score, also called a polygenic score (PGS), polygenic risk score (PRS), genetic risk score, or genome-wide score, is a number that summarises the estimated effect of many genetic variants (usually SNPs) on an individual's phenotype, typically calculated as a weighted sum of trait-associated alleles [(wikipedia)](https://en.wikipedia.org/wiki/Polygenic_score).

-## What does a genetic score model looks like in the Atlas?
+## What does a genetic score model look like in the Atlas?
 A genetic score model file presents in the following format:

 | rsid | chr | pos | effect_allele | other_allele | effect |